uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 The `action` parameter of `Button` is expecting a function as its input, which we have provided with the `printWisdom` function.
 This is the function that the `Button` will run whenever it is pressed by the user (note that it is important that we pass in the function `printWisdom` itself, and not `printWisdom()`.
 The latter will actually call the function and pass in the return value of the function, which in our case is nothing, because it's only printing things out).

-This is all fine and dandy, but what if I told you can *directly pass* just the code block itself as input, which is enclosed by the curly braces `{}`?
+This is all fine and dandy, but what if I told you can *directly pass* just the code block as input, which is enclosed by the curly braces `{}`?
 That would look something like this:

 ``` swift
 Button(action: {